-Samples of feedback from students in various classes
+Samples of feedback from students in various classes at various levels

 English 562, Intro to Rhetorical and Composition Theory, Spring 2020, online intensive seminar (7.5-week seminar in progress)